alex404/goal/geometry/README.md

 In this package we find all the basic types and classes which drive the manifold/geometry based approach of Goal.
-What follows is a very brief overview of the basic definitions herein.
+In particular, points and manifolds, dual and multilinear spaces, function spaces and multilayer neural networks, and generic optimization routines such as gradient pursuit.
+What follows is very brief introduction to how we define points on a manifold in Goal.

 The fundamental class in Goal is the `Manifold`
 ```haskell